agriyakhetarpal/hugo-python-distributions/README.md

 ### Supported platforms

-A subset of the platforms supported by Hugo itself are supported by `hugo`.
+A subset of the platforms supported by Hugo itself are supported by these wheels for `hugo` via `hugo-python-distributions`.
 The plan is to support as many platforms as possible with Python wheels and platform tags.
 Please refer to the following table for a list of supported platforms and architectures:

 | Platform | Architecture    | Supported                       |
 | -------- | --------------- | ------------------------------- |